 If you decide to proceed with treatment we require you send in the "consent form" and the appliance, plate or plates are ordered.
-You will also need to make the next appointment.
+At this stage it is usually a good idea to make the next appointment for the fitting.

 Appointment four - Usually up to four weeks later.
-Insertion of the plates.
+Insertion of the plates is done.
 Instructions are given and the following appointment or appointments are made.
-It is usual from here on in to have monthly adjustment appointments.
+It is usual from here on in to have 4-6 week adjustment appointments.

-Note: Should you have a strict time table it is recommended that you make appointments in advance, as our dentists are usually booked up 6 weeks ahead.
+Note: Should you have a strict time table it is recommended that you make appointments in advance, as our dentists are usually booked up at least 6 weeks in advance.

 The active stage will depend upon the severity of the case but may continue from anywhere between 6 to 22 months before the desired affect is achieved.